GimelStudio/GimelStudio/CONTRIBUTING.md

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will often announce it in the Discord and/or Gitter.
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will often announce it in our Discord channels.
 Feel free to ask questions and/or suggest ideas there!

 ## How Can I Contribute?